 If you are having a consumer problem, the first thing to do is to complain directly to the merchant.
 Talk to the manager or owner.
 Be polite but firm.
 Explain your problem and give the merchant a reasonable chance to resolve it.

-Each written complaint we receive is logged-in and checked to make sure OCP has jurisdiction.
-Then, it is assigned to an Investigator who will review the case and contact the merchant, usually by letter.
-The consumer's written complaint will be attached to our letter, and the merchant will be asked to respond to the complaint.
-When a response is received, the Investigator will contact the consumer and will take such other steps as may be appropriate to resolve the case.
+Each written complaint we receive is logged-in and checked to make sure the OCP has jurisdiction.
+Then, it is assigned to an Investigator who will review the case and contact the merchant.
+The consumer's written complaint will be attached to our correspondence, and the merchant will be asked to respond to the complaint.
+When a response is received, the Investigator will contact the consumer and will take such other steps as may be appropriate to try and resolve the case.

-A number of things.
-If the complaint does not involve a violation of law but a matter of dispute of facts, OCP can suggest submitting the dispute to binding arbitration.
+If the complaint does not involve a violation of law but a matter of dispute facts, the OCP can suggest submitting the dispute to binding arbitration.
 OCP, in conjunction with the Better Business Bureau, operates an Arbitration program.
 Under this program, both the merchant and the consumer agree to be bound by the decision of a trained Arbitrator.
 The Arbitrator is a private citizen who is selected jointly by both merchant and consumer.
-The two important things to remember about arbitration are;
+The two important things to remember about arbitration are:

 It doesn't hurt to seek help wherever you can get it, and some private organizations can be very effective.